 This evidence gives me more theories. ~wink~

-People who get better some how, some way discover they want happiness, joy, and vitality from life and pursue that.
-People who get bitter may have been devastated and wallow in that devastation for a while.
-I have hope for them though because devastation is not just given to or saved for anyone special.
-We all experience devastating things, and sooner or later we will overcome it, whether in this life or beyond.
+People who get better somehow, some way discover they want happiness, joy, and vitality from life and pursue that.
+People who get bitter may have been devastated and wallowed in that devastation for a while.
+I have hope for them though because the devastation is not just given to or saved for anyone special.
+We all experience devastating things, and sooner or later we will overcome them, whether in this life or beyond.

 I believe, without a doubt, from what I have seen in life thus far, that anyone can improve to the point of enlightenment, and that is what everyone wants out of life.